What is botulism and how is it caused?

 - Foods can be processed at 5, 10 and 15 pounds pressure.
 Consult a chart provided in the instructions to determine what pressure is safe for the food you are canning.

 - Processing time will vary depending on the type of food being preserved and the size of the jar.
-Never shorten the cooking time that is recommended in the instructions.
+Never shorten the cooking time or change the pressure recommended in the instructions otherwise botulism bacteria could remain in the final canned food.

 - If you live more than 300 metres (1,000 feet) above sea level, the pressure and cooking time will have to be adjusted because water boils at a lower temperature as altitude increases.
 Consult a chart.